Get

 Conclusion

 Though your dog’s paw pads are designed to be durable and strong, they can become dry and cracked for many reasons.
-If you notice your pup’s pad health is waning, we recommend speaking to your vet and beginning safe at-home remedies as soon as possible.
+If you notice your pup’s pad health is waning, we recommend speaking to a vet and beginning safe at-home remedies as soon as possible.
 Cracked paws can be very painful, especially if the cracks are deep or if you don’t make adjustments to your pup’s walking routine to accommodate for healing.

 See also: